 Yin Yoga is a deepening practice — A place to stop, to ground yourself, to create balance, it’s a moment in time to pause and reflect, to breathe deeply — to tend to ourselves.
 Away from mobiles, work, family, the daily demands of being ourselves.
 It’s a quiet space to restore & renew.

-Face to face classes are offered in Nelson, New Zealand, with further classes coming in late June.
-Each offering has a purpose & theme, though it must be said life shows up in unexpected ways in a practice, and the unnameable becomes present.
+Face to face classes are offered in Nelson, New Zealand.
+Each offering has a purpose & theme, though it must be said life shows up in unexpected ways in practice, and the unnameable becomes present.

 When we allow ourselves to be human, to stay in the shape of the posture as much as we are willing to and allow life to move through us and out.
 When we let the breath catch in our throat, to stay at the edge of our unknowing, to linger long enough that we tremble with the enormity of our courage.